FeJozsi/ddg/src/gui/README.md

 Start date: 2024-03-01
 This folder contains the project's **GUI modules**.

+## feat(gui): Launch async `dg_task_manager` with dynamic simulation & auto-switch

+- Initiated src\gui\dg_task_manager.py, creating an async framework tailored for managing the application's main flow operations, aligning with the Model concept.
+- Implemented self-contained testing capability, enabling the module to independently simulate main operation calls.
+The async architecture ensures seamless operation and testing flexibility.
+- Enhanced the simulation with automatic switching functionality, designed to transition to real main tasks upon their assumed completion, simulating a real operational environment.
+- Integrated randomized imitate behavior for task outcomes, allowing simulated tasks to result in either "Done" or "Failed" states, thereby introducing variability and realism into the testing process.
+- Directly builds upon and complements the src\gui\dg_gui_finite_state_machine.py module completed yesterday, with no updates needed for the finite state machine module today.

+This set of enhancements not only establishes a robust framework for future development but also significantly advances the simulation's fidelity and operational readiness.

+You will probably try these commands if you have the required Python tools installed:

+- `pylint src\gui\dg_task_manager.py`
+- `python src\gui\dg_task_manager.py`

 ## 2024-03-08 19:48:44 FSM module (`dg_gui_finite_state_machine.py`) development completed

 FSM module development completed: fully operational and independently testable by itself.